ICCCIVY/2420-Assignment-1/README.md

 ## 3. Creating a Project and Droplet in DigitalOcean

-In this step, youwill create a project in DigitalOcean to organize your resources.
+In this step, you will create a project in DigitalOcean to organize your resources.
 You will also create a droplet, which is a virtual private server that will run your applications.

 To create project:
 1. In the DigitalOcean dashboard, click on "+ New Project" located on the left side bar.

-2. In the "Project Name" field, enter a name for your project (e.g., "My Arch Linux Server").
+2. In the "Project Name" field, enter a name for your project.
 - You can optionally add a description to help you remember what this project is about.

 3. Click "Create Project" to save your new project.